Efficiency in the Serverless Cloud Paradigm: A Survey on the Reusing and Approximation Aspects: Introduction

 \subsection{Paper Structure}

-Prior to study efficiency in the serverless cloud computing, we need to learn about nuts and bolts of the serverless computing.
+Before studying efficiency in serverless cloud computing, we need to learn about the nuts and bolts of serverless computing.
 Accordingly, in the rest of this survey, we first dive deep into the serverless computing details and study its anatomy.
+Next, we compare the serverless systems against other distributed computing paradigms and discuss why a separate study is required to make these systems efficient.
 Then, we concentrate on the efficiency of the serverless systems.
-In fact, the examples described in the previous part only show one possible scenario for reusing and approximating a function.
+The examples described in the previous part only show one possible scenario for reusing and approximating a function.
 We are to explore the potential for different forms of function reuse and approximation that can be unleashed, thereby, enabling efficient serverless cloud computing.
 An overview of the approaches that are studied in this work is shown in Figure~\ref{fig:ReuseApprox}.

 We believe this survey study can help the research community to further develop these areas and build more efficient serverless computing platforms.
 The rest of the paper is organized as follows: Section~\ref{sec:serverlessIntro} introduces the current state of commercial and research-based serverless computing platforms.
+Section~\ref{sec:unique} address the unique characteristics of serverless that provide potential and burden to reusing and approximation techniques.
 Then, Section~\ref{sec:reuse} discusses the potential of computational reuse on various parts of the serverless computing platform.
-Next, Section~\ref{sec:approxcloud} discuss the approximate computing techniques that can be applied on the serverless computing platforms.
-Section~\ref{sec:app} lists some potential development directions to increase data and compute reusability in the serverless computing platforms.
+Next, Section~\ref{sec:approxcloud} discusses the approximate computing techniques that can be applied on serverless computing platforms.
+Section~\ref{sec:app} lists some potential development directions to increase data and compute reusability in serverless computing platforms.
 Finally, we conclude this paper in Section~\ref{sec:conclsn}.